 Reserve your Private Sauna Session at our introductory rate of $250 for up to 6 guests (a 1.5 hour session, which is the ideal minimum timeframe to experience the benefits of hot/cold cycles).
-Please call or email for availability and to reserve.
+Please click here for availability and to reserve.

 Single/Couple Session: $150 per session

 Community Session: $40 per person

-Join others in a Community Sauna Session and just purchase your "seat", max 6 people per session, on Thursdays from 6pm-7:30pm // Sundays from 4pm-5:30pm.
-Please call or email for availability and to reserve.
+Join others in a Community Sauna Session and just purchase your "seat", max 6 people per session, on Sundays 12pm-1:30pm (October through May) & on Mondays 5:30pm-7pm (June through September).
+Please click here for availability and to reserve.